-Following the completion of the course, you will have a range of opportunities open to them.
-You will be able to enter initial employment in health and social care, apply for apprenticeships in areas such as early years, education and health and social care or move on to study the A Level qualification in this subject area.
+Following the completion of the course, you will have a range of opportunities open to you.
+You will be able to either enter initial employment in health and social care, apply for apprenticeships in areas such as early years, education, health and social care or move on to study the Cambridge Technical in Sixth Form in this subject area.